California Pollution Control Financing Authority

 What support or technical assistance is available for small businesses?

-Small businesses can use technical support to prepare necessary information about their business and compare options to determine which program(s) is the best fit for their needs.
+The California Office of the Small Business Advocate (CalOSBA) offers information about starting, managing and growing small businesses and maintains a network of small business centers where small businesses can use coaching to become “loan-ready” and compare options to determine which program(s) is the best fit for their needs.

 Back to Top